- What we’ll cover here

 - Cataracts (clouding of the lens of the eye, which causes vision loss)

+The medicines used in transplants can harm the body’s organs, such as the heart, lungs, kidneys, liver, and nervous system.
 You may need careful follow-up with close monitoring and treatment of the long-term organ problems that the transplant can cause.
 Some of these, like infertility, should be discussed early in the transplant process, so you can prepare for them.

 As transplant methods have improved, more people are living longer and doctors are learning more about the long-term results of stem cell transplant.
 Researchers continue to look for better ways to care for these survivors to give them the best possible quality of life.